On Radio

-Last Updated: Friday, October 15th, 1999, Created: Friday, October 15th, 1999
+Last Updated: , Created: Thursday, October 14th, 1999

 WHAT IS OIL DOWNSIZING?

-One morning the oil furnace and boiler companies woke up to discover they were the Canadian bad guys -- everybody was condemning oil burning furnaces and the government was even paying people to scrap them.
+One morning the oil furnace and boiler companies woke up to discover they were the Canadian bad guys -- everybody was condemning oil burning heating and the government was even paying people to scrap them.
 The oil furnace and boiler companies had to admit that they had been pretty contented and lazy up to that point; with more oil furnaces than any other kind in Canada at the time, they hadn't done much more about mileage than Chrysler before the energy efficient push in cars.
-By high noon on that same shocking day (the one we call the late 1970's oil crises" they had dusted off all kinds of old research projects.
+By high noon on that same shocking day (the one we call the late 1970's oil crises) they had dusted off all kinds of old research projects.
 Low and behold, there were suddenly a variety of legitimate attachments available for oil furnaces and boilers which can effectively make a big one smaller and make all of them much more efficient.

 -- Clean it inside and out and tune it up with a service call.